 The State Fair Information Booths pres. by Prairie Farms can be found at Gate 6, Gate 12, in the northeast corner of Pioneer Village, and on State Fair Blvd just inside Gate 1.
 Visitors can receive information about events, concessions and receive FREE sunscreen.

 Anyone who leaves the Fairgrounds and would like to return later must get their hand stamped, or they will have to pay the $13 entrance fee upon return.
 The hand stamp is only good for the day it is issued.
 Each day of the Fair, a stamp with a different symbol, number or color will be used.
 If the fairgoer does not have the specific stamp that corresponds to the stamp of the day, then they will have to pay the $13 admission fee.
 Hand stamps are available until 7PM.
 The Gate Supervisor will oversee this procedure.

 Please contact the Public Safety Center during the Fair at (317) 927-1400 with any reports of lost children.
 Lost children found should be taken to the Indiana State Police Information Booths located in the Public Safety Center (Gate 6), across from the Administration Building and across from the Corteva Agriscience FFA Pavilion (Gate 12).
 The State Police can be reached at the northeast information booth by calling (317) 927-7665 and at the southwest information booth at (317) 927-7666.

 LOST & FOUND

-If you have lost something during the State Fair you can reach the Public Safety Center during the Fair at (317) 927-1400.
+If you have lost something during the State Fair you can reach the State Police (west end of Communication Building) during the Fair at (317) 927-1400.
 After the Fair is over you may reach our switchboard at (317) 927-7500 with any questions regarding a lost item.